melezhik/user/README.md

 ## new_login

 New user name.
+Used in `action=create` to change user name.

 ## uid

-User uid.
+User ID.

 ## gid

-User gid.
+User group ID.

 ## managehome

 Create or delete home directory.
+One of two: `yes|no`.
+Default value is `yes`.

-One of two: yes|no. Default value is `yes`.
+Use this option when `action=create`.

 ## home_dir

-Home directory for your user.
+User home directory

 ## groups